 My secondary lathe is a Stubby S750, made in New Zealand and imported into the US.
 It weighs about 900 pounds.
 I got it in the Fall of 2002 and have found that it is a great piece of equipment which is quite versatile, allowing me to work even the oddest shaped piece of wood.
 I can turn pieces of wood up to 30" across, if I can even lift them up on the lathe in the first place.

 My other hand lathe is a small portable lathe made by Delta and called the Midi.
 Some other companies make a "mini-lathe" but Delta called theirs a "midi" because it has a bed extension available and because it is about 20 pounds heavier than its primary competition.
-The Delta Midi is a great lathe and I have carried all 77 pounds of it out of the garage many times to use for demonstration woodturning at craft shows and for woodturning club events.
+The Delta Midi is a great lathe and I have carried all 77 pounds of it out of the shop many times to use for demonstration woodturning at craft shows and for woodturning club events.
 This is one of the early Delta Midi lathes but Delta beefed it up quite a bit, added some great features, and still calls it a Midi.
-Check it out at a hobby woodworking store like Woodcraft.
+The newer one is available through Home Depot.
 Both are great lathes.